|COVID-19 Basics||Assistance & Resources||Testing

-- Additionally, the City increased the courtesy parking time for on-street parking meters to 15 minutes to accommodate those picking up food from our local restaurants
+- The City has increased courtesy parking time for on-street parking meters to 15 minutes to accommodate those picking up food from local restaurants.

-- To aid residents and businesses financially during this difficult time, the City will be suspending penalties and interest for late payments of utilities and parking citations, business license fees and library fines that are incurred beginning March 15 (continuing until further notice).
+- To aid residents and businesses financially during this difficult time, the City will be suspending penalties and interest for late payments of utilities, business license fees and library fines that are incurred beginning March 15 (continuing until further notice).
 The City also will be returning City park fees or other City fees for canceled activities and events at City facilities.

 - Long Beach Airport remains open for business and has dedicated staff cleaning and disinfecting on an hourly basis in order to protect the health and safety of our passengers and employees.